xyf2043/password-manager/README.md

 # Password Manager

 This is my UBC CPSC210 project that comes from my school github account in CPSC210 github Enterprise.
+NO COPY or CLONE is allowed since it violates UBC academic misconduct policy.

 ## Overview about the project